 Avoid dates with seniors who still believe in rocket ride relationships, because they're gluttons for punishment and addicted to emotional highs, however brief.
 Rocket ride relationships fall back to earth with an emotionally jarring thud, and the pain lingers long afterward.

 4. DON'T Mention You Ex

 Don't talk about your ex-wife or ex-husband.
 Nothing says recently divorced like a date that rants about his or her ex, and nothing is less attractive either.
 Your date isn't your therapist, nor does he or she want to become your therapist.
 If you're still angry enough to need to talk about an ex, you're not ready for prime time dating yet.
 The focus should be on your partner, definitely not your ex-partner.

 5. DON'T Rush The Sex

-Do understand that while you may not have had sex in months or even years in your faltering marriage, your first date isn't going to be sexual, as it’s all about getting to know each other first.
-Any sexual expectations on a first, second, or further dates without establishing an emotional connection will be viewed negatively.
+While you may not have had sex in months or even years in your faltering marriage, your first date isn't going to be sexual, as it’s all about getting to know each other first.
+Any sexual expectations on a first, second, or further dates without establishing an emotional connection may be viewed negatively.
 You will become a persona non grata in the senior dating community unless you're aware that few if any senior women are interested in casual sex.
 Don't look for a sexual partner when you date after divorce.
 The free love 60s is way over.